ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 #### Radio Receiver Block

 Radio receiver blocks receive signals from radio sender blocks on the same channel and isolation level, and output their sum.
+The logic channel of the output is always 0.

 Its settings are shown in figure \ref{fig:RCReceiver} and are as follows: